Sunday Dinner: An Old Tradition in a New Light

 Sunday dinner is making a comeback.
 When you think about it, it’s an ideal way to entertain: long, lazy afternoons with friends and relatives gathered together around the table.
 Think uncomplicated comfort food like roasts, braises, and casseroles.
 The event doesn’t have the formality of a Saturday night dinner party—it’s more of a community effort and a chance to decompress.
 Since Sunday night is a “school night,” an afternoon or early evening meal covers both lunch and dinner and lets everyone get home in time to prepare for the upcoming week.
 And like the Sunday dinner of old, it’s an opportunity to bring multiple generations of friends and family together around the table.

-Anna and Lizzie’s Top Tips for a Successful Sunday Dinner
+Lizzie Post's Top Tips for a Successful Sunday Dinner

 - Keep the atmosphere casual, warm, and relaxing: You want the focus to be more on spending time with your guests than on an elaborate menu.

 - Invite as many people as you can comfortably fit around your table.

 - Be open to guests who ask if they can bring someone.

 - Invite guests to arrive between one and four in the afternoon.